bobdavies2000/OpenCVB/README.md

 **OpenGL_3DLines:** *In the lower left, the horizontal lines are shown in yellow and the vertical lines in blue.
 In the lower right, the OpenGL output shows the vertical lines in 3D.
 The OpenGL point cloud is reoriented to gravity so the lines can be verified as vertical or horizontal.*

-# Recent Changes – August 2022
+# 2022 August - Recent Changes

 -   All the OpenGL algorithms were reviewed and updated with many new features and a simpler interface.
     -   More code reuse was main objective